Step 1: Apply Online

 Education and Teaching Strategies will help prepare the student for teaching both in the classroom and outside the classroom such as in the clinical arena.
 This course provides an in-depth coverage around teaching, learning and evaluations strategies and addresses different styles of learning, diversity in the classroom and critical thinking.
 Creative and innovative strategies and techniques will be discussed in addition to the importance of the use of simulation in the classroom and other technologies to help promote learning and engagement.
 The importance of program evaluation will also be reviewed.

-Assessment and management of critically ill neonate, pediatric, and adult patients.
-Students will learn the role of protocols in critical care and develop aptitude in ethical and legal issues related to trauma, withdrawal of life-support, comfort and palliative care, and end of life decisions.
+This course is designed to enhance the skills of respiratory care practitioners in assessment and management of critically ill adult patients.
+Students will enhance proficiency in the use of therapist driven protocols in critical care and develop aptitude in ethical and legal issues related to trauma, withdrawal of life-support, comfort and palliative care, and end of life decisions.
+Materials fee required.

 This course covers advanced concepts of acute care for critically ill neonatal and pediatric patients through assessment, diagnosis, monitoring, mechanical ventilation initiation and management, and pharmacological intervention.